GiISP/Solar-saltwork-fields-of-Vietnam/README.md

 ## Abstract

 The artificial solar saltworks fields of Hon Khoi are important industrial and biodiversity resources in southern Vietnam.
 Most hypersaline environments in this area are characterized by saturated salinity, nearly neutral pH, intense ultraviolet radiation, elevated temperatures and fast desiccation processes.
 However, the extremely halophilic prokaryotic communities associated with these stressful environments remain uninvestigated.
 To fill this gap, a metabarcoding approach was conducted to characterize these communities by comparing them with solar salterns in northern Vietnam as well as with the Italian salterns of Motya and Trapani.
 Sequencing analyses revealed that the multiple reuses of crystallization ponds apparently create significant perturbations and structural instability in prokaryotic consortia.
 However, some interesting features were noticed when we examined the diversity of ultra-small prokaryotes belonging to Patescibacteria and DPANN Archaea.
-Surprisingly, we found at least five deeply branched clades, two from Patescibacteria and three from DPANN Archaea, which seem to be quite specific to the Hon Khoi saltworks field ecosystem and can be considered as a part of its biogeographical signature.
+Surprisingly, we found at least five deeply branched clades, two from Patescibacteria and three from DPANN Archaea, which seem to be quite specific to the Hon Khoi saltworks field ecosystem and can be considered part of its biogeographical signature.
 Further studies are needed to characterize these uncultivated taxa, isolate and cultivate them, elucidate their ecological role in hypersaline habitats, and explore their biotechnological and biomedical potential.

 ---